mikaelho/pglet-form/README.md

 # pglet-form

-Data-model-driven validated forms for pglet.
+Data-model-driven validated forms for Pglet.

-Get a quick start by viewing a demo ("manual") of the Form control on replit.
+Get a quick start by [viewing a demo](https://pglet-form.mikaelho.repl.co/) ("manual") of the Form control on replit.

 # Easy web development for Python developers